GeorgiosIoannouCoder/division-algorithms/README.md

 ## Report

-The report of this project with a comprehensive exaplanation of all the Division Algorithms is located [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/blob/main/report/Ioannou_Georgios_Report.pdf).
-The figures found inside the Report are located [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/tree/main/Figures) and [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/blob/main/report/Ioannou_Georgios_Appendix.pdf).
+The report of this project with a comprehensive explanation of all the Division Algorithms is located [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/blob/main/report/Ioannou_Georgios_Report.pdf).
+The figures found inside the Report are located [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/tree/main/figures) and [here](https://github.com/GeorgiosIoannouCoder/division-algorithms/blob/main/report/Ioannou_Georgios_Appendix.pdf).

 ## Slides